Women's FIH Hockey Nations Cup 2

 The Women's FIH Hockey Nations Cup 2 is an international women's field hockey tournament organised annually by the International Hockey Federation.
 The tournament serves as the qualification tournament for the Women's FIH Hockey Nations Cup.

 The tournament was founded in 2024 and the first edition will be held in June 2025 in Walcz, Poland.
+In June 2026, the tournament was expanded to ten teams competing, starting with the 2026–27 season.